-Columbia College is a private, liberal arts, women’s college with coeducational evening and graduate programs.
-The College offers a unique emphasis on leadership development, with a nationally renowned honors program and opportunities for individualized study.
+Columbia College offers a unique emphasis on leadership development and career preparation, with a nationally renowned honors program and opportunities for individualized study.

 STUDENT TO FACULTY RATIO